Introduction

 - Neglecting Compaction:

-- Choosing a stone size that doesn’t compact well can lead to a shifting foundation and a cracked slab.
-Proper compaction is key to the longevity of the structure.
+- Choosing a stone size that doesn’t compact well can cause your foundation to shift and your slab to crack.
+Proper compaction is key to making sure your structure lasts.

 - Skipping Drainage Considerations: